-Enron Has the Potential to Lose Tens of Millions on Direct Access and Will Continue to Lose After the Universities Have Been Returned to Utility Service.
+Enron’s Decision to Cause the Utilities to Serve the Universities Energy Needs Has Not Resulted in a Profit for Enron.

 18. I have reviewed the Motion for Preliminary Injunction filed by the Universities, including the following statement by the Universities: "In fact, the Universities understand that Enron had secured a supply of electricity to serve the Universities at the outset of the 1998 Agreement that was below the AB 1890 price, thus allowing Enron to fulfill the price terms without financial risk.
 It appears the Enron, having received profits from the first three years of the Agreement, now intends to sell the supply of power intended for the University accounts on the wholesale market.
 Thus, Enron is seeking to capitalize on the energy crisis to reap enormous profits while forcing the campuses to receive power from the cash-strapped utilities."
 See Motion at 7.

 19. This statement is false.
 Enron has not profited from the first three years of the Agreement.
 Enron has paid essentially the same price for the electrons delivered to the Universities as the utilities would have had to pay, but has given the Universities a 5% discount under the terms of the Agreement.
-Because it is now clear that the Frozen Bundled Rate will likely remain in effect until March 31, 2002 for SCE and PG&E service territories, Enron does not have a fixed price power position associated with the Agreement for which it has purchased fixed price energy.
+Because it now appears that the Frozen Bundled Rate could remain in effect until March 31, 2002 for SCE and PG&E service territories, Enron does not have a fixed price power position associated with the Agreement for which it has purchased fixed price energy.
 In fact, such a fixed price purchase would only add to Enron commodity price risk in the event that energy prices could decline resulting in increased CTC charges from the Utilities.

 20. Nor is Enron enjoying a windfall as a result of its decision to direct the utilities to provide energy to the Universities.
-The Universities' idea that Enron is sitting on hundreds of millions of low priced forward contracts for supply associated with the Universities simply is not true.
-Enron's hedging strategy under the Agreement was based on the AB 1890 statutory scheme.
+The Universities' idea that Enron is sitting on low priced forward contracts for supply associated with the Universities simply is not true.
+Enron's hedging strategy under the Agreement was based reliance upon on the AB 1890 statutory framework and all parties’ (including the utilities’) performance of their obligations under that statute.
 During the AB 1890 Transition Period, Enron did not acquire future/forward contracts for energy for the Universities within SCE and PG&E service territory.
 To the contrary, since February 1998, Enron has managed its risk under the Agreement by buying power through the Cal PX, the same mechanism that the utilities have used.

 21. The logic behind that decision was compelling.
 By purchasing energy through the Cal PX, Enron could ensure that the cost of energy it provided to the Universities was equal to the PX Credit it was entitled to from the Utilities under the AB 1890 rules.

-PG&E and SoCal Edison Defaults Have Cost Enron Over $300 Million
+PG&E and SoCal Edison Defaults

 22. Beginning in May, 2000, the cost of energy rose above the amount allowed to be charged to customers under the Frozen Bundled Rate.
 Thus, the Utilities were in the position of paying more for energy than they could charge their customers.
-This resulted in negative CTCs being credited to Utility customers.
+This resulted in so called “negative CTCs” being credited to Utility customers.